May Ayim: Career

 Opitz helped found the Initiative Schwarze Deutsche und Schwarze in Deutschland (Initiative of Black Germans and Black People in Germany).
 It is known in short as Initiative Schwarze Deutsche (ISD), pushing for Afro-Germans to unite in mutual support.
 Audre Lorde was a chief leader in founding this group.
 A film documentary, Audre Lorde: The Berlin Years 1984 to 1992, covers her life and this period of growing Afro-German identity in the culture.

-After a visit to Ghana, where she met her paternal family, Opitz returned to Germany and trained as a speech therapist.
+After a visit to Ghana, where she met her paternal family, she returned to Germany and trained as a speech therapist.
 She wrote a thesis on ethnocentrism in the discipline.
 After more travels, she settled in Berlin in 1984, lecturing at the Free University of Berlin.
 She continued to write articles and poetry exploring the issues of multi-ethnic peoples in Germany and personal identity.

 In 1992 she took her father's name Ayim, and used May Ayim as her pen name.
 She was active as an educator and writer, taking part in many conferences and publishing a poetry collection, Blues in schwarz-weiss (Blues in Black and White, 2003 in the US).

 Death

 After working strenuously to prepare for Black History Month in 1996, Ayim suffered a mental and physical collapse.
 She was admitted to the psychiatric ward of the Auguste Viktoria Hospital in Berlin in January 1996.
 The doctors eventually diagnosed her as having multiple sclerosis.
 They stopped her medication, which had been based on believing she had severe depression, and discharged her in April 1996.
 Continuing to struggle with depression, Ayim was readmitted in June following a suicide attempt.
-Discharged again in July, she committed suicide on 9 August by jumping from the 13th floor of a Berlin building.
+Discharged again in July, she died by suicide on 9 August by jumping from the 13th floor of a Berlin building.